kyma-project/test-infra/docs/prow/kyma-release-process.md

 ```

-4. If all checks passed, merge PR and observe if postsubmit job succeeded.
+7. If all checks passed, merge PR and observe if Postsubmit job succeeded.
 In case of error, retrigger job from Prow dashboard available at: `https://status.build.kyma-project.io/`

 ### Calculate the release image tag